+* For Bulgaria, the number of MPAs includes 17 protected areas (PAs) under Habitats Directive and 14 PAs under the Birds Directive that have land area and marine aquatory (designated under Bulgarian Biodiversity Act and Natura 2000); out of this MPAs number, but so far with a status of different type of protection along the coast, are 50 protected localities under Bulgarian Protected Areas Act (1 of them is with only marine aquatory), 19 natural landmarks and 2 natural parks.

 The leading regional intergovernmental actor for the protection of the Black Sea from pollution and other environmental problems is the Commission on the Protection of the Black Sea Against Pollution (Black Sea Commission or BSC).
 The BSC is the governing and implementing body of the Convention on the Protection of the Black Sea Against Pollution (Bucharest Convention), adopted by the six Black Sea states in 1992.
 The Convention entered into force on 15th January 1994, but the Commission Secretariat became officially operational only in October 2000, which seriously hampered the functioning of the BSC in different areas.
 The Bucharest Convention, together with its satellite documents (four Protocols, Declarations and the Black Sea Strategic Action Plan (BS SAP 2009) form the legal basis for the work of the BSC.
 Moreover, in 2009, a revised and updated version of the 1992 LBS Protocol was adopted, which however has not since been ratified by the necessary minimum of Contracting Parties.

 In the BSC, only Bulgaria and Romania are EU Member States with the obligation to implement the MSFD.